tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 :::

 The learning rate `learn_rate` seems to have a more pronounced effect on the results metrics than the number of randomly selected predictors `mtry`.
-As before, we see that the most performant models with respect to `roc_auc()` tend to be the most fair with respect to our fairness metrics.
+As before, we see that the most performant models with respect to `roc_auc()` also tend to be the most fair according to our fairness metrics.
 Further, the values of each of the fairness metrics plotted above seem highly correlated.

 From the perspective of a practitioner hoping to satisfy various stakeholders, the fact that these metrics are highly correlated makes the model selection process much easier.
 We can choose one fairness metric that we'd like to optimize for, and likely end up with a near-optimal configuration for the other metrics as a byproduct.

 :::callout-note
-In machine learning fairness, "impossibility thereoms" show that fairness definitions "are not mathematically or morally compatible in general" [@mitchell2021].
+In machine learning fairness, "impossibility theorems" show that fairness definitions "are not mathematically or morally compatible in general" [@mitchell2021].
 More concretely, unless we live in a world with no inequality, there is no way to satisfy many definitions of fairness at once.
 However, recent research emphasizes that near-fairness among more limited sets of metrics, like the three we've used here, is both possible and relevant [@bell2023].
 :::

 To choose a model that performs well both with respect to a typical performance metric like `roc_auc()` and the fairness metrics we've chosen, we will make use of [desirability functions](https://www.tidyverse.org/blog/2023/05/desirability2/), which allow us to optimize based on multiple metrics at once.